carterleseman/casa-datapack/README.md

         - **All Around the World** — Buy every kind of Explorer Map
         - **House of Psychos** — Find a Woodland Mansion
             - **Here's Johnny!** — Name a Vindicator 'Johnny'
+            - **Absolute Cinema** — Defeat a Chicken Jockey in a Woodland Mansion
         - **Monumental** — Find an Ocean Monument
         - ~~**Grave Robber** — Find a Desert Pyramid~~
         - ~~**Tomb Raider** — Find a Jungle Temple~~